 I’m a high school volleyball coach, and I’ve seen first-hand the impact of social media and the internet on teenage girls.
 Self-image could easily be deflated in one single comment by a peer who has gained access to personal fitness data online.
 As a parent, this scares me silly!
 As a consumer, and one who works in incentives, wearable tech is a powerful way to motivate and stretch personal potential in adults.

 As more and more wearable tech becomes available, and its features and functionality evolve, people will experiment with it.
 As with most things, how we use and monitor our own personal information will drive the experience.

-One thing is certain, my dog is ecstatic that my Fitbit® has inspired the comeback of the daily walk!
+One thing is certain, my dog is ecstatic this wearable technology has inspired the comeback of the daily walk!